Coronavirus 2019 (COVID-19)

 - Covered California – Resources to get information and apply for low- or no-cost health insurance.

 - California Department of Public Health

-- Unemployment Benefits Chart – Simplified Chinese (PDF)
+- Federal Unemployment Benefits End – Simplified Chinese (PDF)

-- Unemployment Benefits Chart – Traditional Chinese (PDF)
+- Federal Unemployment Benefits End – Traditional Chinese (PDF)

 - Federal Unemployment Benefits End – Korean (PDF)

 - Federal Unemployment Benefits End – Tagalog (PDF)